The Rite-Aid Building in Wedgwood

 The Wedgwood Pay’n Save may have been doing well enough to justify the rebuilding/store expansion program in 1991, but the parent corporation was in trouble.
 Pay’n Save was bought out by PayLess in 1992, only to be bought out in turn by Rite-Aid in 1996.

 The Wedgwood Rite-Aid store does not own their site.
-Previous owners placed the property in an endowment to benefit Seattle Pacific University, so that means that the rent that Rite-Aid pays, goes to support the school.
+Previous owners placed the property in an endowment to benefit Seattle Pacific University, so that means that the rent that Rite-Aid paid, went to support the school.

 Sources: